starwisp/Civizard-tileset-archeology/README.md

 Let us see if we find more in the future.

 Duckstation PSX Emulator: https://www.duckstation.org/
-XnViewMP Image viewer (tim files as thumbnails in folders; cannot easily flip through CLUTs): https://www.xnview.com
+XnViewMP Image Viewer (tim files as thumbnails in folders; cannot easily flip through CLUTs): https://www.xnview.com
-No$PSX emulator/debugger: https://problemkaputt.de/psx.htm
+No$PSX Emulator/Debugger: https://problemkaputt.de/psx.htm
 _________
 ### Acknowledgments
 [vervalkon](https://github.com/vervalkon) for his invaluable technical knowledge and for writing the extraction script in the repository, all the helpful people of the "DYKG / Do you know Gaming" Discord channel (@darkwolf, @R7CrazyCanucks, etc.),"Master of Magic Fans" Discord channel (@blakessanctum for coming up with the idea of using the Civizard tileset for Master of Magic, [jimbalcomb](https://github.com/jbalcomb) for technical information on Master of Magic).